This is article 3 of 17 in the Authentic Self Series, to start from the beginning, click > Table of Contents

 Kirk: To just go ahead and judge away.
 If we catch ourselves judging the judgment, we can say, “If I only didn’t have to judge myself every time I judged.”

 Alana: Yes!
 Have fun and play.
-This exercise is about energy, and it is about release.
+This exercise is about energy, and it is about creating a release.
 It is about building up energy into a vibration that will eventually become a consciousness shift.

 Kirk: It looks like step three is the sibling to step two.
 Here we answer the question, “I could be happy if…” We fill in the blank.
 Do your comments about step two apply to step three?